 Students may complete for-credit internships to gain knowledge and job experience.
 Many students study abroad to increase cultural awareness, broaden their perspectives, and develop skills for an increasingly international employment marketplace.

 To earn honors in English, you must have a 3.7 GPA in the major and earn an A on an honors project approved by your advisor.

-The concentration requires 36 credits, including five creative writing courses as well as courses in linguistics and literature.
+The concentration requires 36 credits, including five creative writing courses and courses in linguistics and literature.
 Literature courses must include one pre-1900, one post-1900, and one course in literature of historically marginalized groups.

-The Department of English, Linguistics, and Communication offers numerous scholarships and awards, include some available specifically for the study of creative writing.
+The Department of English and Linguistics offers numerous scholarships and awards, include some available specifically for the study of creative writing.